All Collections

 ⚠️ Emojis and special characters not showing

 Note!
-If you'll decide to use emojis in your SMS, keep in mind that once characters from the UTF-16 extended set (Emoji) are involved, each character takes up twice as much data, and you're therefore limited to 70 characters (UCS-2 encoding) instead of 160 (GSM-7 encoding).
+If you decide to use emojis in your SMS, keep in mind that once characters from the UTF-16 extended set (Emoji) are involved, each character takes up twice as much data, and you're therefore limited to 70 characters (UCS-2 encoding) instead of 160 (GSM-7 encoding).
 You can check how it's calculated here.

 ⚠️ Phone number not collected from Abandoned cart on Shopify

 If you notice that phone numbers are not being captured from Abandoned cart checkout, check if you have Abandoned cart automation enabled in your Omnisend account.
-Once you enable the Abandoned cart flow, the phone numbers will be captured for the future abandoned carts.
+Once you enable the Abandoned cart flow, the phone numbers will be captured for future abandoned carts.

 Need more help?
 Reach out to [email protected], we are available 24/7 and can be reached via In-app chat or email.